thinkst/canarytools-docs/docs/incidents/incident-objects.md

 They are disabled by default.
 Contact support to have them enabled.

-The incident object is the same as the [Shared File Opened](#shared-file-opened) object.
+This incident object is the same as the [Shared File Opened](#shared-file-opened) object.

 `5010` - SMB LOGIN <br>